FreeKev/TreasureGram/README2.md

 # Read
-So far we have collected their names, values, material, and location we happened up them.
+So far we have collected their names, values, material, and location we happened upon them.
 That's a lot of information to have in one place, so we like to keep it simple in our index view.
-In our detail or 'show' page we will give each Trasure its own view to give us an uncluttered breakdown of its attributes.
+In our detail or 'show' page we will give each Treasure its own view to give us an uncluttered breakdown of its attributes.

 The pattern of creating a new url in `urls.py`, a new view function in `views.py`, and a new html file in `/template` will apply here.